Knowledge base

 - Invoice and payment method

-This guide details the Statistics section available online to managers of a kDrive.
+This guide details the Statistics section accessible online to managers of a kDrive.

 Access kDrive stats